 Tip: It won’t hurt to educate them early on about how consuming too sweet foods can damage their teeth.
 Parents can also tell them to kindly say no when another kid offers them candies at school.

 Visit Afdent Patient Friendly Dentistry

 To ensure the overall dental health of your child as they begin another school year, take them to regular checkups.
 At Afdent Patient Friendly Dentistry, we can take care of your family’s oral hygiene.
-We carry out affordable dental services, such as teeth cleaning, wisdom teeth removal, full mouth extractions, and more.
+We provide affordable dental services, such as teeth cleaning, wisdom teeth removal, full mouth extractions, and more.
 You may visit us at our office in Mishawaka or Fort Wayne, IN.